Browsing Category

 Rocks

-This was our first film screened and I worried it might spoil me for the rest of the festival.
+This was our first film screened, and I worried it might spoil me for the rest of the festival.
 Directed by British director/producer Sarah Gavron, one of many female filmmakers in this year’s festival, Rocks tells the story of a London teen who finds herself alone in caring for her younger brother as her depressive mother abandons them both.
 The remarkable fact?
-This cast was unknown: almost all newcomers; non-actors coming together as a year-long volunteer workshop that resulted in a script that sizzles.
+This cast was unknown: almost all newcomers and non-actors came together as a year-long volunteer workshop resulting in a sizzling script.
 The diverse cast sparkles: their joy on stage at the film’s premiere was contagious.
-This film was one of ten (including Proxima) vying for the Platform prize, a juried cash award initiated by TIFF head, Cameron Bailey five years ago.
+This film was one of ten (including Proxima) vying for the Platform prize, a juried cash award initiated by TIFF head Cameron Bailey five years ago.
 I thought it would win.
 I’m waiting on news for a Canadian release date.
-One of my pleasures of the festival was running into a member of TIFF’s Next Wave committee who told me this was their top pick.
+One of my pleasures of the festival was running into a member of TIFF’s Next Wave committee, who told me this was their top pick.
 Smartypants teens.
 Thank goodness for them all.

 The Sound of Metal

 British actor Riz Ahmed is the star of this terrific film, another Platform contender at the festival: it would have been my pick to win the Platform prize.
-Ahmed, who spent six months prior to the film’s shoot learning to play the drums AND become proficient at sign language, is Ruben, a former addict and musician who loses his hearing in the beginning scenes.
-Ahmed delivers a performance that is not as showy as other festival faves like Joaquin Phoenix, Adam Driver or Adam Sandler, but equally potent.
-(Ahmed is also a rapper and a graduate of Oxford).
+Ahmed spent six months before the film’s shoot learning to play the drums AND become proficient at sign language.
+He is Ruben, a former addict and musician who loses his hearing in the beginning scenes.
+Ahmed delivers a performance that is not as showy as other festival faves like Joaquin Phoenix, Adam Driver or Adam Sandler, but equally potent. ( The actor is also a rapper and a graduate of Oxford).
 Director Darius Marder hired many of the other cast from the deaf community.
 The film’s true innovation is one of advanced sound design, allowing viewers to feel as if they are inside Ruben’s head.
-It sounds gimmicky but never is.
+It sounds gimmicky, but it never is.
 I loved it from start to finish.
-At its heart, this is a film about profound loss and the search for identity and will reach many viewers.
-Ahmed’s performance is one of the best on screen this year.
-Amazon bought the film so expect to see it streaming this fall.
+This film is about profound loss and the search for identity and will reach many viewers.
+Ahmed’s performance leads the best onscreen this year.
+Amazon bought the film, so expect to see it streaming this fall.

 Our Lady of the Nile

 Based on the French language novel of the same name, this film by Afghan director Atiq Rahimi is set in Rwanda in 1973, twenty years before the genocide.
-The plot surrounds a group of students at a Belgian-run Catholic boarding school who navigate growing racial tensions and brutal violence.
+The plot surrounds a group of Belgian-run Catholic boarding school students navigating growing racial tensions and brutal violence.
 What could have been a mere history lesson is instead a gripping tale thanks to powerful performances from a fantastic ensemble cast of young Rwandan actors, many of whom are acting for the first time.
-Like Rocks, this is a coming of age story but one with real foreshadowing of the horror of mass slaughter to come.
-Lush and truly cinematic, this film is the kind of essential world cinema that is the reason I go to TIFF.
+Like Rocks, this is a coming-of-age story but one with real foreshadowing of the horror of mass slaughter to come.
+Lush and genuinely cinematic, this film is the kind of essential world cinema that is why I go to TIFF.

 Honey Boy

 Honey Boy debuted at Sundance earlier this year and was written by actor Shia LaBeouf as part of his rehab program.
-I was surprised by this film and loved it, mostly for its courage.
-LaBeouf himself plays a character based on his own father, while ever-busy actor-of-the-moment Lucas Hedges shares the role of the tortured son with actor Otis Lort: both are excellent.
-LaBeouf, however, is the reason to watch—his performance as an ex-rodeo clown and felon is fascinating given what we all know of his real-life challenges.
-Acclaimed documentarian Alma Har’el directs what could be just another fictionalized therapy session but this one lands with tremendous heart and authenticity.
+I was surprised by this film and loved it for its courage.
+LaBeouf plays a character based on his father, while ever-busy actor-of-the-moment Lucas Hedges shares the role of the tortured son with actor Otis Lort: both are excellent.
+LaBeouf, however, is the reason to watch—his performance as an ex-rodeo clown felon is fascinating, given what we all know of his real-life challenges.
+Acclaimed documentarian Alma Har’el directs what could be just another fictionalized therapy session, but this one lands with tremendous heart and authenticity.
 This is one of two films I screened at TIFF about child actors (the other was Judy).
 Both reaffirm what I’ve always believed about kids and showbiz: rarely does it work out to be anything less than messy.

 Western Stars

 A friend asked me if seeing a film within the TIFF lineup rather than any time during the year makes a difference in how much I love or hate it: a fair question.
 A work of art on the floor in a jumble at a flea market looks much different when framed on the wall of a sexy art gallery or in a billionaire’s modern loft.
-Where and when you see a film matters and where you come from directly affects your ability to absorb what you are about to see.
-Immersion is not the same as punctuated observations, which is why I prefer cinema to anything on a small screen, no matter how much I love my famjams on the couch (I love live theatre too-the immediacy of it is also fully immersive).
-At TIFF, I may see four films in a row and perhaps that fourth film suffers if it is a slow burn rather than a fast-paced thriller.
-Alternatively, a film soars because you’re just so damn grateful for grace notes after all the pain screened, however artful.
+Where and when you see a film matters, and where you come from directly affects your ability to absorb what you are about to see.
+Immersion is not the same as punctuated observations, so I prefer cinema to anything on a small screen, no matter how much I love my fam jams on the couch.
+I love live theatre too-the immediacy of it is also fully immersive.
+At TIFF, I may see four films in a row, and perhaps that fourth film suffers if it is a slow burn rather than a fast-paced thriller.
+Alternatively, a film soars because you’re so damn grateful for grace notes after all the pain screened, however artful.
 Western Stars has lots of them.
-Like A Hidden Life, Bruce Springsteen’s concert film is a deeply personal meditation but unlike Malick, the musings are on aging, time, and the strengths of relationships, including his marriage to fellow musician Patty Scialfa.
-In the hands of a lesser talent, this would have been a pretentious exercise but we’re talking Springsteen here.
-Mixed in with the music (recorded with an orchestra in Springsteen’s own barn) is wonderful archival footage including shots Springsteen took himself on his honeymoon thirty years ago.
-Some of the images are repetitive but Springsteen is never not watchable.
-Made with his longtime collaborator Thom Zimny, Western Stars was the final act in a trilogy of reflection that Springsteen began with writing his memoir, Born to Run (one of my favourite books of 2016).
-Then came the Broadway show (and Netflix special) and now this film about his latest album, his 19th.
+Like A Hidden Life, Bruce Springsteen’s concert film is a deeply personal meditation.
+However, unlike Malick, the musings are on aging, time, and the strengths of relationships, including his marriage to fellow musician Patty Scialfa.
+This would have been a pretentious exercise in the hands of a lesser talent, but we’re talking Springsteen here.
+Mixed in with the music (recorded with an orchestra in Springsteen’s barn) is terrific archival footage, including shots Springsteen took himself on his honeymoon thirty years ago.
+Some of the images are repetitive, but Springsteen is always watchable.
+Made with his longtime collaborator Thom Zimny, Western Stars was the final act in a trilogy of reflections that Springsteen began by writing his memoir, Born to Run (one of my favourite books of 2016).
+Then came the Broadway show (and Netflix special), and now this film is about his latest album, his 19th.
 Incredibly, the musician is about to turn 70!
 I loved the experience this festival afforded me: sitting in the last remaining double-decker theatre in the world, The Elgin/Winter Garden in Toronto, and watching this beautiful film from one of our most enduring artists aging with incredible grace.
 Not the first time I’ve felt lucky.

 Uncut Gems

 This was my final film of the festival.
-The crowd was rowdy and wound up for something clever.
+I found myself in a rowdy crowd wound up for something clever.
 Adam Sandler delivered.
-Gone was the goofy actor and in his place a brand new antihero for the ages: jewelry dealer and compulsive gambler Howard Ratner, having a panic attack that lasts the entire duration of the film.
+Gone was the goofy actor and, in his place, a brand new antihero for the ages: jewelry dealer and compulsive gambler Howard Ratner, having a panic attack that lasts the entire duration of the film.
 Next to Parasite, this was the closest edge-of-seat ride of all my screenings.
-At the helm: acclaimed filmmaking brothers Benny and Josh Safdie who move Sandler around New York City with such a heady mix of energy that I held my breath most of the film; that is, when I wasn’t laughing… or cringing.
-This is the very definition of gritty and it won’t be everyone’s jam: this is one film you must pick your seat in the theatre carefully.
+At the helm: acclaimed filmmaking brothers Benny and Josh Safdie, who move Sandler around New York City with such a heady mix of energy that I held my breath most of the film; that is when I wasn’t laughing… or cringing.
+This is the very definition of gritty, and it won’t be everyone’s jam: this is one film you must carefully pick your seat in the theatre.
+Mine, sadly, was in the front row.
 Whatever you do, don’t sit too close.
 The basic plot: Sandler’s character gets hold of a rare Ethiopian black opal and shows it to NBA superstar Kevin Garnett: yes, the dude plays himself.
-Garnett becomes obsessed with the stone but Sandler needs to auction it to pay off debts to the Jewish Mafia.
+Garnett becomes obsessed with the stone, but Sandler needs to auction it to pay off debts to the Jewish Mafia.
 That’s all I can spill without spoiler alerts.
 If you love basketball, there’s a good chance you’ll love this movie.
-There are some other familiar names onscreen including Idina Menzel playing the disappointed wife, Canadian pop star The Weeknd, also playing himself, and Sorry to Bother You star Lakeith Stanfield in a much better role than he has in another splashy festival film, Knives Out.
+There are some other familiar names onscreen, including Idina Menzel playing the disappointed wife, Canadian pop star The Weeknd, also playing himself, and Sorry to Bother You star Lakeith Stanfield in a much better role than he has in another splashy festival film, Knives Out.
 Uncut Gems will be in theatres this December.

-Tomorrow in this space: My thoughts on more worthy TIFF films screened that just missed my list: Joker, Judy, Waves, Anne at 13,000 feet, Knives Out, Martin Eden, Greed, The Personal History of David Copperfield, Sorry to Miss You, Wet Season.
-And what we went wrong with Just Mercy and Pain & Glory.
+Tomorrow in this space: My thoughts on more intriguing TIFF films screened that just missed my A list: Joker, Judy, Waves, Anne at 13,000 Feet, Knives Out, Martin Eden, Greed, The Personal History of David Copperfield, Sorry to Miss You, Wet Season.
+I will also spill what we went wrong with Just Mercy and Pain & Glory.
 And maybe the Friendly Greek will weigh in.

 You Might Also Like